 [Heading inserted in Gazette 26 Aug 2011 p.
 3483.]

 19C.
-Planning for the future: strategic community plans — s.
-5.56
+Strategic community plans, requirements for (Act s.
+5.56)

 (1) A local government is to ensure that a strategic community plan is made for its district in accordance with this regulation in respect of each financial year after the financial year ending 30 June 2013.